 Welcome to Quality Pottery Etc.

-October’s Planting Tips
+November Planting Tips

 - Plant trees and shrubs not sensitive to frost.
-The winter months will allow for the development of a good root system, supporting new spring growth.